tasmota/docs/docs/TuyaMCU.md

 ### Covers
-Single shutter or double shutters devices can be managed with a dimmer setup For devices that are reporting position to a another dpId assign fnId's:
+Single shutter or double shutters devices can be managed with a dimmer setup For devices that are reporting position to another dpId assign fnId's:

 - `27` to report the state of Dimmer1
 - `28` to report the state of Dimmer2